buddhist-uni/buddhist-uni.github.io/_content/articles/idea-of-the-pali-canon_collins-steven.md

   - historiography
 ---

-We must reject the facile equation `Pali Canon = Theravada = Early Buddhism`
+We must reject the facile equation `Pali Canon = Theravāda = Early Buddhism`

 For a critical response to some of Collins' assertions, see [this essay by Bhante Sujato](https://discourse.suttacentral.net/t/on-the-very-idea-of-an-article-about-the-pali-canon/26578?u=khemarato.bhikkhu){:target="_blank" ga-event-value="0.6"}.